-Figure~\ref{fig:tensor_const} shows an example of \boldit{index space}, \boldit{tiled index space}, and \boldit{tensor} construction in TAMM framework.
+Figure \ref{fig:tensor_const} shows an example of \boldit{index space}, \boldit{tiled index space}, and \boldit{tensor} construction in the TAMM framework.
 Lines 2--4 show the construction of \code{IndexSpace} objects that represent a range of indices using a range constructor.
 Our framework also allows users to describe application-specific annotations over the subsections of these spaces.
 Lines 4--7 show an example of string-based annotation over subsections of the construction range.
-This allows users to easily access different portions of an index space, thereby enabling access to slices of a tensor as well as the construction of new tensors using slices of the original index space.
+This allows users to easily access different portions of an index space, thereby enabling access to slices of a tensor and constructing new tensors using slices of the original index space.